MetaMask/metamask-docs/services/concepts/websockets.md

 - `newHeads`: Each new block event consumes 50 credits from your daily quota.
 This event is triggered once per announced block.
 - `logs`: Depending on the filters applied, this event can consume 300 credits per block from your daily quota.
-At most, one event per announced block is charged, and potentially none if filter constraints are not met.
+At most, one event per announced block is charged, and potentially none if filter constraints aren't met.
 - `newPendingTransaction`: An event is generated every 700-800ms, aggregating the total amount of pending transactions collected during that period.
 Each event consumes 200 credits from your daily quota.